eau-claire-energy-cooperative/library-management-tool/README.md

 4. [filepath of source location]
 5. [filepath of source location]   [name of file to delete]

+To bypass those fields which are optional, enter "null" as a value for each.

 ## Syntax

 Dates are given in the following format: